realpython/members/README.md

 1. Unregistered users should be able to log in via Github
 1. Users should be able to view all the chapters
-1. Users should be able to view chapters on the navbar
+1. Users should be able to view chapters on the sidebar
 1. Users should be able to view a single chapter
 1. Users should be able to mark a chapter as read or unread
-1. Users should be able to view read and unread chapters on the dashboard
+1. Users should be able to view a checkmark next to read chapters on the sidebar